samestep/lu-turabian/README.md

 [Such a template][template] already exists [for the School of Divinity][divinity], but as noted on the website and in the samples, the two style guides differ.
-Mr. Surber's template differs from the History department's sample in these respects:
+Mr. Surber's template is less faithful than this repository in the following respects:

-- The title page is formatted differently. (similar to [#1][i1])
+- The title page is formatted differently.
-- Page numbering starts on the title page. (like [#2][i2] but a bit worse)
+- Page numbering starts on the title page.
 - The Table of Contents is labeled as such, rather than simply "Contents".
-- The ToC entries aren't bold. ([#3][i3])
+- The ToC entries aren't bold.
-- Footnote numbers are full-size followed by a period, rather than superscript.
-  ([#5][i5], but I do this too as discussed [here][differences])

-In addition, while Mr. Surber's template is merely a template, this repository houses a full copy of Liberty's sample Turabian paper, which means that you can use it to figure out how to do a great number of things without consulting external documentation.
+More importantly, while Mr. Surber's template is merely a template, this repository houses a full copy of Liberty's sample Turabian paper, which means that you can use it to figure out how to do a great number of things without consulting external documentation.

 I tried to be as faithful to the original sample as possible, but I wasn't able to get everything quite perfect.
 See [`differences.md`][differences] for a